-Usually, when patients have teeth infection, dentists would recommend root canal treatment.
+Usually, when patients have teeth infection, dentists recommend root canal treatment.
 This procedure aims to remove the disease in the tooth and put an end to dental pain.
-If the patient refuses or delays to receive the treatment, the discomfort and infection could become worse.
-Furthermore, it poses risks to the neighboring teeth as the decay spreads.
+If the patient refuses or delays treatment, the discomfort and infection could become worse.
+Furthermore, it poses risks to the neighbouring teeth as the decay spreads.

 It’s normal to feel anxious, especially if it’s your first time to have a root canal procedure.
 Rest assured, dentists now have better techniques and tools to help you achieve that pain-free smile.
 Dental tools with laser tips provide accuracy, eliminating mess and discomfort on dental procedures.

 Most root canal therapy sessions require two visits to your dentist.
 The first one entails your checkup and the next visit is for your treatment.
 Both of these appointments only take an hour at most, especially if your dental clinic already has the latest dental technology.

 - Taking a dental X-ray.
 To begin the therapy, your dentist will first determine where the infection lies and how severe it has become.
 He will take an X-ray of your teeth to see the underlying problem.

 - Getting you relaxed.
 The next step of your root canal procedure is to give you an anesthetic.
 Although the infection has killed the pulp in your teeth, the anesthetic could still help to make you feel more comfortable.
 Some patients may not help their anxiety even with anesthetics, that’s why some dentists also offer sedation dentistry.

 - Isolating the affected site.
 Once you’re at ease, your dentist may now start working on the tooth and then isolate it using a rubber dam.
 The rubber dam covers the other parts of your parts to avoid saliva and other debris to obstruct the site.